 Proposed Derivative Litigation Settlement.
 On September 10, 2017 the Company, along with all derivative plaintiffs and named individual defendants, reached a proposed settlement, subject to court approval, to resolve all of the above shareholder derivative actions on behalf of the Company.
 Under the terms of the proposed settlement, the Company would receive a \$10.0 million cash payment, funded by the Company's insurer.
 Pursuant to this proposed settlement, the Company has agreed, subject to court approval, to contribute \$8.0 million in comScore Common Stock toward the payment of attorneys' fees.
 The Company has also agreed as part of the proposed settlement to adopt certain corporate governance and compliance terms that were negotiated by derivative plaintiffs' counsel and the Company.
 On January 31, 2018 the parties entered into a Stipulation of Settlement and the plaintiffs filed a motion for preliminary approval of the settlement on February 2, 2018.
 The Court held a hearing on the plaintiffs' motion for preliminary approval on February 14, 2018, indicated that it would grant preliminary approval with minor modifications to the proposed notice of settlement and scheduled a hearing to determine whether to finally approve settlement on June 7, 2018.
 On February 23, 2018, the Court entered an order preliminarily approving the proposed settlement.
-As of December 31, 2017, the Company reserved \$8.0 million in accrued litigation settlements, and recorded \$10.0 million in insurance recoverable on litigation settlements for the insurance proceeds expected from our insurers.
-For 2017, \$2.0 million was recorded as a reduction to investigation and audit related expenses on the Company's Consolidated Statements of Operations and Comprehensive Loss.
-As of June 30, 2017, the Company had not recognized the proposed settlement in the Condensed Consolidated Balance Sheet.
+As of September 30, 2017, the Company reserved \$8.0 million in accrued litigation settlements, and recorded as a reduction to investigation and audit related expenses on the Company's Consolidated Statements of Operations and Comprehensive Loss.